varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 (content:matrix-vector-operations)=
 ## Mathematical matrix and vector operations
-Matrix and vector operations are mathematical procedures to add, subtract and multiple matrices and vectors.
-Matrix and vector operations are similar in some wats to scalar numbers, with some crucial differences and one important caveat: _they must be compatible_.
+Matrix and vector operations are mathematical procedures for adding, subtracting, and multiplying matrices and vectors.
+They are similar in some ways to scalar numbers, but they have some crucial differences and one important caveat: they must be compatible.

 Many (if not all) modern programming languages implement a version of the [Basic Linear Algebra Subprograms (BLAS)](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) library.
 [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) is a low-level library that efficiently implements basic linear algebra operations, such as vector and matrix multiplication, matrix-vector multiplication, and solving linear systems of equations.
 The library is designed to provide high-performance implementations of these routines that can be used as building blocks for more complex algorithms.
 However, while you will not have to implement most matrix and vector operations on your own, it is still helpful to understand these operations and how broadly they work.

 ### Addition and subtraction
 Compatible matrices and vectors can be added and subtracted just like scalar quantities.
 The addition (or subtraction) operations for matrices or vectors are done element-wise.
-Thus, if these objects don't have the same number of elements, then addition and subtraction operations don't make sense.
+Thus, if these objects have a different number of elements, then addition and subtraction operations don't make sense.

 ````{prf:definition} Vector addition
 :label: obs-same-dimension